Quantum Circuits Reproduce Experimental Two-dimensional Many-body Localization Transition Point: 3. Calculation of entanglement entropy

 The density matrix $\rho_i(k)$ is given by

-where the partial trace is taken over all sites other than $i$, and $|\psi(k)\rangle$ is a randomly chosen approximate eigenstate from $\tilde U$ obtained by fixing the indices corresponding to the lower legs of Fig.~\ref{fig:circuit}a.
+where the partial trace is taken over all sites other than $i$, and $|\psi(k)\rangle$ is a randomly chosen approximate eigenstate from $\tilde U$ obtained by fixing the indices corresponding to the lower legs of Fig.~2a.
 The graphical representation of this equation is depicted in Fig.~\ref{fig:rhoDefinition}.
 Due to the quantum circuit structure, the calculation of $\rho_i(k)$ becomes local.

 We can also calculate $\sigma_S(\Delta,\nfill)$, the standard deviation of the entropy at some given filling fraction $\nfill$.
 Recall that all (approximate) eigenstates have well-defined particle number, as $\tilde U $ is particle-number conserving.
 The procedure is exactly as described above for calculating $\sigma_S(\Delta)$, except we constrain the random states $|\psi(k)\rangle$ to be of filling fraction $\nfill$ by choosing the eigenstates $k$ such that they correspond to an l-bit configuration with overall particle number $\nfill N^2$.
-Also, when calculating the filling fraction dependent entropy $S_i(\Delta,\nu)$, we average over 10,000 instead of 1,000 eigenstates, due to the increased sensitivity to fluctuations in this case.
+Also, when calculating the filling fraction dependent entropy $S_i(\Delta,\nu)$, we average over $10^4$ instead of 1000 eigenstates, due to the increased sensitivity to fluctuations in this case.

-To obtain the $\nu$-dependent phase diagram as shown in Fig.~\ref{fig:mobilityEdge}, we compute $\sigma_S(\Delta,\nu)$ for the 21 filling fractions $\nu \in [0.5,1.5]$ in steps of 0.05.
-That is, we performed the procedure described above, at each stage constraining the random states $|\psi(k)\rangle$ to have particle numbers $N^2 \nu \in [50, 150]$ in steps of 5.
-These plots, with a third-order polynomial fit, are shown in the inset of Fig.~\ref{fig:mobilityEdge} (Note that all 21 curves are on the plot, but to reduce clutter, not all are labeled in the legend).
-We located the maxima of these curves to find the filling fraction-resolved transition points $\Delta_c(\nu)$, which we plot (together with a fitted fourth order polynomial) to form the filling fraction-dependent phase diagram in the main panel of Fig.~\ref{fig:mobilityEdge}.
+To obtain the $\nu$-dependent phase diagram as shown in Fig.~1, we compute $\sigma_S(\Delta,\nu)$ for the 29 filling fractions $\nu \in [0.3,1.7]$ in steps of 0.05.
+That is, we performed the procedure described above, at each stage constraining the random states $|\psi(k)\rangle$ to have particle numbers $N^2 \nu \in [30, 170]$ in steps of 5.
+These plots, with a third-order polynomial fit, are shown in Fig. 3b We located the maxima of these curves to find the filling fraction-resolved transition points $\Delta_c(\nu)$, which we plot (together with a fitted fourth order polynomial) to form the filling fraction-dependent phase diagram of Fig.~1.